plewis/plewis.github.io/phylogenetics/papers2026.md

 Akaike, H. 1973.
 Information theory as an extension of the maximum likelihood principle.
 Pages 267-281 in B. N. Petrov and F. Csaki (eds.), Second International Symposium on Information Theory.
 Akademiai Kiado, Budapest.
 (AIC model selection criterion)

-Ané, C., B. Larget, D. A. Baum, S. D. Smith, and A. Rokas.
+:heavy_check_mark: Ané, C., B. Larget, D. A. Baum, S. D. Smith, and A. Rokas.
 2007.
 [Bayesian estimation of concordance among gene trees](https://doi.org/10.1093/molbev/msl170).
 Molecular Biology and Evolution 24:412-426.
 (Describes the DPP model behind BUCKy)

 :heavy_check_mark: Bandelt, H.-J., and A. W. M. Dress.
 1992.
 [Split decomposition: a new and useful approach to phylogenetic analysis of distance data.](https://doi.org/10.1016/1055-7903(92)90021-8) Molecular Phylogenetics and Evolution 1: 242-252.